jasonttf/ghost-e-learning-casper/README.md

 # Set up Ghost Theme
 Visit the website of ghost set before and create your account.
 ## Import the theme
 Download the .zip file of ghost theme from GitHub.
-Upload the theme file ti **'Design'** the of **Admin Page ** just like in "upload theme.jpg":
+Upload the theme file ti **'Design'** the of **Admin Page ** just like in "upload theme.jpg" and active the theme.
-Active the theme.
 ## The Setting of Integrations
 Add the custom integration, and copy the **'Content API Key'**.
 Change the **_ApiKey** and **ghosthunter_key** in the '>ghost>content>themes>*your theme name*>default.hbs':
 ```html